Northern Hearing - provider of hearing health care, supplies and equipment in Kenora region.

 Mr. Pearson was attracted to Kenora due to his passion for the outdoors, small community intimacy, and natural beauty that is Northwestern Ontario.
 Mr. Pearson is an avid outdoors enthusiast with a passion for fishing, hunting, hiking, cross country skiing, 4-wheeling, and camping.
 Kenora truly is a match made in heaven for Mr. Pearson and he looks forward to increasing services and commerce in this community.

-Hearing Instrument Specialist & Office Administrator: Lori Pearson
+Hearing Instrument Practitioner & Office Administrator: Lori Pearson

 Lori Pearson hails from a long line of nurses.
 Her mother, father and older brother all joined the nursing profession and it was only natural that Lori became a nurse too.
-Born and raised in Kingston Ontario to Filipino parents, Lori grew up in the city surrounded by her vast extended family and numerous close friends.
+Born and raised in Kingston Ontario, Lori grew up in the city surrounded by her vast extended family and friends.
 Her admiration for arts and culture has fueled her love of exotic cuisine, dance and travel.
-It was when she met her husband 16 years ago that she was introduced to outdoor leisure and fell in love with "lake life" and nature adventures.
-The relocation to Kenora was a big change, but a wonderfully surprising one.
+It was when she met her husband 24 years ago that she was introduced to outdoor leisure and fell in love with "lake life" and nature adventures.
+The relocation to Kenora was a big change, but a surprisingly natural one.